The 3 Key insights:

-While meeting business needs, CFOs can become powerful digital leaders with their ability to access and analyze vast amounts of historical and current data for driving data- and insight-driven business decisions.
-Moreover, being guardians of financial and operational data, CFOs can assess the regulatory and operational risks for redefining business models, while becoming digital-ready organizations.
+While meeting business needs, CFOs can become powerful digital leaders with their ability to access and analyze vast amounts of historical and current data.
+This helps in driving data- and insight-driven business decisions.
+Moreover, being guardians of financial and operational data, CFOs can assess the regulatory and operational risks.
+This helps to redefine business models while becoming digital-ready organizations.

 Figure 2: 4 CFO Priorities to be a Digital Leader

 - Harness data, perform analytics

 Analyze financial and operational data for providing real-time business performance insights to improve decision making.

 Finance function has predominantly been the owner of financial data enabling the CFO to drive data-driven strategic decisions.
 However, the growth of new data analytics capabilities such as predictive analytics, machine learning, and cloud computing allow CFOs to analyze and integrate operational data.
 This data is produced by business units which typically resides beyond CFOs’ purview.
 It creates a fundamental change in the CFO’s role to level-up from their traditional responsibilities.
 Consequently, becoming a business partner in driving operational decision-making.
 CFOs can exercise further control in making profitable business decisions through analytic support.